aysenurk/nlp_negotiation_study/README.md

 The Study of NLP in Negotiation Domain

-The dataset is acquired from [CaSiNo repo]: https://github.com/kushalchawla/CaSiNo
+The dataset is acquired from CaSiNo repo: https://github.com/kushalchawla/CaSiNo